 The review of a patient’s full ARV history, including virologic responses, cumulative resistance test results, and past ARV-associated intolerances, toxicities, and adverse reactions, is critical before any treatment switch (AI).

-If a patient with pre-ART wild-type HIV achieves and maintains viral suppression after ART initiation, one can safely assume that no new drug resistance mutations emerged while the patient was on the suppressive regimen.
+If a patient with pre-ART wild-type HIV achieves and maintains viral suppression after ART initiation, one can safely assume that no new drug-resistance mutations emerged while the patient was on the suppressive regimen.
 In patients with a history of virologic failure or pre-treatment drug resistance, a review of cumulative resistance test results and clinical and virologic response to prior regimens is essential when designing a new regimen.
 Cumulative resistance test results refer to all previous and currently available results from standard genotype, proviral DNA genotype (if available), phenotype, and tropism assays that can be used to guide the selection of a new regimen.
-Once selected, a drug-resistance mutation—even when it is not detected in the patient’s most recent drug resistance test—can be archived in the HIV reservoir and re-emerge under the appropriate selective drug pressure.
-Resistance often can be inferred from a patient's ARV history.
-For patients with documented failure on a regimen that includes drugs with relatively low barriers to resistance, such as a non-nucleoside reverse transcriptase inhibitor (NNRTI), elvitegravir (EVG), raltegravir (RAL), lamivudine (3TC), or emtricitabine (FTC), one should assume that there is resistance to these drugs; so-called inferred resistance.
-When uncertain about prior resistance, it is generally not advisable to switch away from a suppressive ARV regimen, unless the new regimen is likely to be at least as active against potential resistant virus as the current suppressive regimen.
-This principle is particularly applicable when switching ARV-experienced individuals from a regimen with a relatively high barrier to resistance, such as those that include pharmacologically boosted protease inhibitors (PIs), dolutegravir (DTG), or bictegravir (BIC), to one with a lower barrier to resistance.1 The Panel on Antiretroviral Guidelines for Adults and Adolescents (the Panel) recommends that clinicians consult an HIV specialist when contemplating optimization for a patient with a history of resistance to one or more drug classes (AIII).
+Once selected, a drug-resistance mutation—even when it is not detected in the patient’s most recent drug-resistance test—can be archived in the HIV reservoir and reemerge under the appropriate selective drug pressure.
+Resistance often can be inferred from a patient’s ARV history.
+For patients with documented failure on a regimen that includes drugs with relatively low barriers to resistance—such as a non-nucleoside reverse transcriptase inhibitor (NNRTI), elvitegravir (EVG), raltegravir (RAL), lamivudine (3TC), or emtricitabine (FTC)—a clinician should assume that there is resistance to these drugs, so-called inferred resistance.
+When uncertain about prior resistance, it is generally not advisable to switch from a suppressive ARV regimen, unless the new regimen is likely to be at least as active against potential resistant virus as the current suppressive regimen.
+This principle is particularly applicable when switching ARV-experienced individuals from a regimen with a relatively high barrier to resistance—such as those that include pharmacologically-boosted protease inhibitors (PIs), dolutegravir (DTG), or bictegravir (BIC)—to one with a lower barrier to resistance.1 The Panel on Antiretroviral Guidelines for Adults and Adolescents (the Panel) recommends that clinicians consult an HIV specialist when contemplating optimization for a patient with a history of resistance to one or more drug classes (AIII).

-Optimization in a Person with Hepatitis B Virus Coinfection
+Optimization in a Person with Active Hepatitis B Virus Coinfection

-When switching an ARV regimen in a patient with hepatitis B virus (HBV)/HIV coinfection, tenofovir disoproxil fumarate (TDF) or tenofovir alafenamide (TAF) should be continued as part of the new regimen, unless these drugs are contraindicated, in which case, another first-line HBV antiviral is recommended.
-Both TDF and TAF are active against HBV.3 Discontinuation of HBV antivirals may lead to reactivation of HBV, which can result in serious hepatocellular damage.
-In people with HBV/HIV coinfection, using 3TC or FTC as the only drug in a regimen with HBV activity is not recommended (AII), because HBV resistance to these drugs can emerge.
-If TDF or TAF cannot be used as part of the ARV regimen, refer to Hepatitis B Virus/HIV Coinfection for recommendations.
-In patients with no documented history of or immunity to HBV infection, repeat HBV serology and re-vaccination if needed should be considered before optimization with a regimen that is not active against HBV.
+When switching an ARV regimen in a patient with active hepatitis B virus (HBV)/HIV coinfection (HBsAg positive), tenofovir disoproxil fumarate (TDF) or tenofovir alafenamide (TAF) should be continued as part of the new regimen, unless another first-line HBV antiviral (e.g., entecavir) is initiated.
+Refer to the Hepatitis B Virus/HIV Coinfection section for specific recommendations.
+Both TDF and TAF are active against HBV and can be used as HBV monotherapy.3 Discontinuation of HBV antivirals may lead to reactivation of HBV, which can result in serious hepatocellular damage.
+In people with HBV/HIV coinfection, using 3TC or FTC as the only drug in a regimen with HBV activity is not recommended (AII), because HBV resistance to these drugs is likely to emerge.
+In patients with no documented history of or with no immunity to HBV infection, repeat HBV serology and re-vaccination should be completed if needed before optimization with a regimen that is not active against HBV.

 Assessment for Potential Drug Interactions

-Before switching a regimen, it is important to review each ARV drug in the new regimen and concomitant medications to assess whether any potential drug-drug interaction exists.
-For example, oral rilpivirine (RPV) interacts with acid-lowering agents, and many ARV drugs may interact with rifamycin antibiotics (see Drug-Drug Interactions).
+Before switching a regimen, it is important to review each ARV drug in the new regimen and concomitant medications to assess whether any potential drug–drug interaction exists.
+For example, oral rilpivirine (RPV) and atazanavir interact with acid-lowering agents, and many ARV drugs may interact with rifamycin antibiotics (see Drug–Drug Interactions).
 In addition to new drug interactions, the discontinuation of some ARV drugs also may necessitate adjusting the dosage of concomitant medications.
 For example, discontinuation of pharmacokinetic (PK) boosters (ritonavir or cobicistat) may reduce the concentrations of some concomitant medications.
-Concomitant medications, which may have previously been managed with dose adjustments, will need to be re-evaluated in the context of the new ARV regimen.
+Concomitant medications, which may have been previously managed with dose adjustments, will need to be reevaluated in the context of the new ARV regimen.

 Assessment for Pregnancy or Pregnancy Potential

-Persons of childbearing potential should have a pregnancy test before switching ART.
+People of childbearing potential should have a pregnancy test before switching ART.
 If a person with HIV is found to be pregnant or desires pregnancy, clinicians should refer to the Perinatal Guidelines for recommendations on the safety and efficacy of ARV use at the time of conception or during pregnancy.
-Recent debates about the use of integrase strand transfer inhibitors (INSTIs) pre-conception or during pregnancy are discussed further in the Perinatal Guidelines as well as in the "What to Start" section of those guidelines.
-All pregnancies that occur while a woman is receiving ART should be reported to the Antiretroviral Pregnancy Registry.
+Recent controversies, based on observational data, about the use of integrase strand transfer inhibitors (INSTIs) pre-conception or during pregnancy are discussed further in the Perinatal Guidelines.
+All pregnancies that occur while an individual is receiving ART should be reported to the Antiretroviral Pregnancy Registry.